ajcwebdev/dash-transcripts/incubator-weekly/2024-02-05-development-kickoff-localmoney.md

 The episode begins with a discussion on the proliferation of digital information, centralized cloud storage providers like Amazon, Google and Microsoft, and the censorship and surveillance concerns around centralization.

-04:53 - Introduction of Guest Mikhail and LocalMoney Concept Mikhail, a strategist from the Dash Incubator, is introduced to discuss plans for building a decentralized peer-to-peer fiat to crypto exchange called LocalMoney on the Dash network as an alternative to centralized exchanges.
+04:53 - Introduction of Guest Mikhail and LocalMoney Concept Mikhail is introduced to discuss plans for building a decentralized peer-to-peer fiat to crypto exchange called LocalMoney on the Dash network as an alternative to centralized exchanges.

 09:41 - Overview of LocalMoney and Escrow System Mikhail provides an overview of the LocalMoney concept - a decentralized exchange allowing fiat to crypto trades through a trustless escrow system using multi-signature transactions.
 Other planned features like cross-chain atomic swaps are discussed.